brenns10/brennan.io/_drafts/whats-an-internet.md

 you start a rumor about someone who isn't your friend, that rumor *always* manages to reach them.

-The Internet works precisely because of those same qualities of other networks.
+The Internet works precisely because of those properties of networks.
 You can't physically connect every computer to every other computer, any more than you could be friends with everyone, or have a road between every pair of destinations.
 But with a well created network of roads, everyone can still get where they need to go.